Candace Nelson

-Candace Nelson (born May 8, 1974) is an Indonesian-born pastry chef and judge on the television series Cupcake Wars and Sugar Rush.
+Candace Nelson (born May 8, 1974) is an Indonesian-born American pastry chef and judge on the television series Cupcake Wars and Sugar Rush.

 Early life

 Nelson grew up in Indonesia.
 Baking runs in her family, as her French-American grandmother was known for the desserts she created at her San Francisco restaurant in the 1930s.
 Nelson is a graduate of Groton School (class of 1991), Wesleyan University (class of 1996), and Tante Marie's Professional Pastry Program in San Francisco.
 Nelson is a Wesleyan Distinguished Alumnus Award recipient.

 Before entering the bakery business, Nelson and her husband, Charles (born 1969), a native of Oklahoma, worked as investment bankers.
 After the dot-com bust, Nelson decided to focus on pastry making and opened a custom cake business from her home in San Francisco.
 Later she and Charles moved the business to a former old-fashioned sandwich shop in Los Angeles and began making only cupcakes.